Hornbill-Docs/esp-config/esp-config/reporting/reports.md

 ### Data collection settings

-**Select tables:** Choose the tables that contain the information you need.
+**Select Tables:** Choose the tables that contain the information you need.
 If you select multiple tables, you must define a table join.

 **Table Join:** When using multiple tables, create a join to link data.